Naeralys/typescript-starter-script/README.md

 - Personal config file.
 Provide a .json config file to change the default settings for generating the files.
 - [X] Generate project inside a subfolder and not in the current directory.
 (Currently in dev branch)
 - Tests, with CI/CD
-- Refactor dependency of the fs package.
+- [X] Refactor dependency of the fs package.
 The FileGenerator should make use of dependency injection to use any file system package, and not directly import the fs package.
+(Currently in dev branch)

 ## Contribute